AdamBorel/ELK_Stack_Deployment_In_Microsoft_Azure/README.md

 Only the JumpBox/Ansible VM machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address:

-- My personal Public IP Address
+- My local machines' Public IP Address (*45.51.99.176*)

-Machines within the network can only be accessed by the Jump Box.
+Machines within the network can only be accessed by the Jump Box:

 - Jump Box
   - Public IP Jump Box: (*13.68.184.182*)